 Crail Golfing Society, Balcomie Links

-Crail dates back to the late 1700’s and is acclaimed as one of the oldest clubs in the world.
-In 1898 the famous ‘Old Tom Morris’ re-designed the original 9-hole layout into 18 holes.
-In-fact, the course has remained mostly untouched even until today.
-Measuring under 6000yds from competition tees, The Balcomie Links is certainly not the longest golf course you will play in Fife.
-However being exposed to the elements on the shores of the ‘Firth of Forth’ can turn even the shortest golf holes into card wreckers.
-Balcomie Links is a fun and beautiful course along the East Neuk that you’ll want to play again and again.
+Golf in Crail dates back to the late 1700’s and is acclaimed as one of the oldest club in the world.
+In 1898 the famous ‘Old Tom Morris’ re-designed the original 9-hole layout into 18 holes, which has remained mostly untouched even until today.
+Measuring under 6000yds from competition tees, Balcomie Links is certainly not the longest golf course you will play in Fife.
+However what it lacks in distance it makes up for in character.
+Also being exposed to the elements on the shores of the ‘Firth of Forth’ can turn even the shortest golf holes into card wreckers.
+As a result, the Balcomie Links is a fun course that you’ll want to play again and again.